adrianlee0118/quantum-dice/README.md

 - Qiskit

 ## Limitations
-The web application uses a previously generated sequence of 8192 random numbers between 1 and 32 to generate random numbers as requested by the user through a browser.
-If more than 8000 rolls are performed in a single session or the same set of numbers is used too often, the
-'randomness' of the results will be negated--the Python scripts should be run every now and again with a new set of 8192 numbers input to the .js file to maintain the integrity of the dice roll's randomness.
+The web application uses a previously generated sequence of 8192 random numbers between 1 and 32 to produce random numbers as requested by the user through a browser.
+If more than 8000 rolls are performed on the app in a single session or the same set of numbers is used too often, the 'randomness' of the results will be negated--the Python script(s) should be run every now and again with a new set of 8192 numbers input to the .js file to maintain the integrity of the dice roll's randomness (the QASM_simulator.py script at 8192 shots tends to produce a more uniform distribution of numbers than the quantum_computer.py script, so it's recommended that the former is used to re-populate the JavaScript array).

 ## Thanks to
 - IBM Quantum Computing for use of IBM Q remote systems and simulators